jaypalexa/baseballink/pages/magazine/vol_1_no_4/bi_vol_1_no_4_opening_day.md

   </p>

   <p>
     The Braves moving to Atlanta was like your girlfriend dumping you.
 Only worse.
 My friends and I felt like we were betrayed.
 We couldn't understand how they could just leave?
 After all, they were <em>our</em> team.
 Most of my friends shifted their allegiance to Chicago, but I couldn't stoop to listen to the Cubs games.
 I had standards.
-So, like an old boyfriend who just can't let go, I continued to follow Aaron, Mathews, and the rest of my team even after their hats were emblazoned with that infamous letter &mdash; reminiscent of the same letter that Hester Prynne was forced to wear on her clothing after a similar indiscretion.
+So, like an old boyfriend who just can't let go, I continued to follow Aaron, Mathews, and the rest of my team even after their hats were emblazoned with that infamous letter&mdash;reminiscent of the same letter that Hester Prynne was forced to wear on her clothing after a similar indiscretion.
   </p>

   <p>
     The years passed, and in 1974 my company transferred me to Atlanta where I was once again able to follow my team on a daily basis.
 Only this time the Braves were arguably one of the worst teams in the major leagues.
 Like I did as a boy, I spent many nights in bed following Aaron and the guys on their frequent West Coast road trips.
-This time, however, my wife was sleeping by my side &mdash; having been put to sleep by Ernie Johnson's voice.
+This time, however, my wife was sleeping by my side&mdash;having been put to sleep by Ernie Johnson's voice.
   </p>

   <p>